awoie/vp-token-spec/README.md

 This specification extends OpenID Connect with support for presentation of claims via W3C Verifiable Credentials.
 This allows existing OpenID Connect RPs to extends their reach towards claims sources asserting claims in this format.
 It also allows new applications built using Verifiable Credentials to utilize OpenID Connect as integration and interoperability layer towards credential holders.

 This specification supports two ways to present Verifiable Credentials.
-Its is possible to provide the RP directly with a Verificable Credential or to use a Verifiable Presentations.
+Its is possible to provide the RP directly with a Verificable Credential or to use a Verifiable Presentation.

 The Verifiable Credential (VC) can be used to assert claims towards a Verifier under some circumstances.
 Either the credential is a bearer credential, i.e. it is not bound to a certain secret that requires proof of control when presenting the credential, or the link between the subject of the credential and the presenter of the credential can be established by other means, e.g. by proofing control over the subject's DID in the same process.